syncfusion-content/blazor-docs/blazor/common/input-validation.md

     }
     ```

-    > Warning: You shouldn't use the `OnSubmit` handler along with `OnValidSubmit` and `OnInvalidSubmit` event handlers in the `EditForm` component.
+    W> You shouldn't use the `OnSubmit` handler along with `OnValidSubmit` and `OnInvalidSubmit` event handlers in the `EditForm` component.
 It will throw a runtime error.

 ## Blazor Form Validation Supported Components